sportstimes/footballcal/src/content/euro-2024/game-37.md

 tv: []
 ---

-The thirty-seventh game of the EURO 2024 competition between Group A winners and Group C runner-up.
+The thirty-seventh game of the EURO 2024 competition between Group A winners and Group C runners-up.